dev-protocol/hashi/docs/docs/develop/components/Button Group.md

 ### CSS Classes
 These are used to extend and modify the styles of a component on the markup.

+### Anatomical Classes
+These classes make up the elements inside a component.

 | Class              | Effect                                            |
 |--------------------|---------------------------------------------------|
 | `.hs-button-group` | A wrapper class around buttons for grouping them. |